dcccc/Hartree_Fock/readme.md

 ## Closed shell Hartree-Fock and DFT (rhf/rks) calculation code

-A mixture of python and C++ code.
-The purpose is to get a better understanding of the quantum chemistry basic theory.
+It is a mixture of python and C++ code.
+The purpose of this code is to gain a better understanding about the basic theory of quantum chemistry .

 ### How To build

-C++ parts have to be compiled to be dynamic lib, so the python code can use functions in it.
+C++ code parts have to be compiled to be dynamic lib, so the python code can use functions in it.
+Of course, a pure python verison of funtions also prepared, which will be used when c++ libs are not presented.
+But the python verison functions are slower than c++ funtions.
 The grid_int.cpp，analy_int.cpp and Lebedev-Laikov.c should be compiled like

 ```bash
 g++ grid_int.cpp -fPIC -shared -O3 -o grid_int.so